Commuter Track

 Students are allowed to stay with an adult family member residing in the San Francisco Bay Area while attending the UC Berkeley Pre-College Scholars Commuter Track.

 Pre-College Scholars can take courses numbered between 1 and 99 (undergraduate, lower division), provided that academic departments deem the course available to high school students, and students have met all course prerequisites.
-Because a Summer Sessions course is an accelerated version of a 16-week semester course, we advise that students take no more than two courses in Sessions A, B, C, or one course in Sessions E and F.

 It is your responsibility to make sure that the course is available for high school students.
 If you have any questions about prerequisite verification or course availability, please contact the academic department directly.

-When choosing a course:
+When choosing a course

 • Check course prerequisites to be sure that you have met the requirements listed.
-These can be found in the catalog description of the course in the Berkeley Academic Guide
+These can be found in the catalog description of the course in the Berkeley Academic Guide.

 • Courses are offered for college credit but may not meet any high school unit or course requirements.
 Specific questions should be directed to the college/career counselor at your high school.

-Interested in studying Law?
-We invite you to explore the new Legal Studies course options and supplemental events and programming offered by Berkeley Law - Legal Studies: Civil Rights and Civil Liberties
+Interested in studying law?
+We invite you to explore the new Legal Studies course options and supplemental events and programming offered by Berkeley Law — Legal Studies: Civil Rights and Civil Liberties

 Domestic/International visitor fees apply to those who are not currently enrolled in a degree program at a University of California campus.
-This includes all U.S. college students, high school students, and non-students (general public).

 Fees are subject to change.

-For more information on Domestic/International Visitors' fees, visit our 2024 Summer Fees section.
+For more information on Domestic/International Visitors' fees, visit our Summer Fees section.

 For more information regarding our refund policy, visit our Summer Sessions Refund Policy section.